mo65535/dcm-info/README.md

 A small Python script for printing DICOM metadata info.

-Useful for navigating folders of images reconstructed by the scanners, which tend to have opaque filenames and a hierarchy like
+Useful for navigating folders of images reconstructed by the scanners, which tend to have uninformative names and a hierarchy like

 ```
 4194_09152011/